What does TunnelBear do? What is a VPN?

 GhostBear makes your encrypted data less detectable to governments, businesses, and ISPs.
 It does this by making VPN traffic less detectable on your network, making it harder to block.
 GhostBear is currently available on our Windows, macOS, and Android apps.
 GhostBear is not available for iOS due to restrictions in the way iOS is designed.

 Should I use GhostBear?

 If you’re already able to connect to TunnelBear without enabling GhostBear, you should NOT enable GhostBear.
-Using GhostBear when it's not needed can make your connection slower cause it to not work at all.
+Using GhostBear when it's not needed can make your connection slower or cause it to not work at all.
 Leaving GhostBear off doesn’t make you less secure.
 You’ll still be protected by the latest and greatest encryption technologies.

 If you’re not able to connect to TunnelBear or find that your bear can’t maintain a connection normally, we recommend that you try enabling GhostBear.
 If you don't notice any improvement, please make sure to turn GhostBear back off before reaching out to our friendly Support Bears.